facebook/create-react-app/docusaurus/docs/making-a-progressive-web-app.md

 1. If you _need_ to test your offline-first service worker locally, build the application (using `npm run build`) and run a standard http server from your build directory.
-After running the build script, `create-react-app` will give instructions for one way to test your production build locally and the [deployment instructions](deployment.md) have instructions for using other methods. _Be sure to always use an incognito window to avoid complications with your browser cache._
+After running the build script, `create-js-app` will give instructions for one way to test your production build locally and the [deployment instructions](deployment.md) have instructions for using other methods. _Be sure to always use an incognito window to avoid complications with your browser cache._